How to Say "If the squirrel goes to the forest, the squirrel can find the way" in Korean | -(으)면 Grammar

 Quick Answer: "If the squirrel goes to the forest, the squirrel can find the way" in Korean is "다람쥐가 숲에 가면, 길을 찾을 수 있어요." (daramjwiga supe gamyeon, gileul chateul su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Learn how to say "If the squirrel goes to the forest, the squirrel can find the way" in Korean: "다람쥐가 숲에 가면, 길을 찾을 수 있어요.".
-This sentence uses the -(으)면 grammar pattern (If/When (-(으)면)), a key building block for Korean learners at the A2 level.
+Curious how Koreans express "If the squirrel goes to the forest, the squirrel can find the way"?
+The answer is "다람쥐가 숲에 가면, 길을 찾을 수 있어요.".
+Here you will see -(으)면 in action — a A2-level grammar point every learner needs.

 What does "If the squirrel goes to the forest, the squirrel can find the way" mean in Korean?

-The Korean sentence "다람쥐가 숲에 가면, 길을 찾을 수 있어요." translates to "If the squirrel goes to the forest, the squirrel can find the way." in English. "다람쥐가 숲에 가면, 길을 찾을 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "다람쥐가 숲에 가면, 길을 찾을 수 있어요." translates to "If the squirrel goes to the forest, the squirrel can find the way." in English.
+Korean learners love sentences like "다람쥐가 숲에 가면, 길을 찾을 수 있어요." because they are practical and memorable.
+Meaning "if the squirrel goes to the forest, the squirrel can find the way", it teaches core vocabulary and grammar in a single, elegant package.

 Pronunciation guide: daramjwiga supe gamyeon, gileul chateul su iteoyo.